promiselxg/appwrite-hashnode-may-hackathon/README.md

     <img width="1128"  alt="image" src="https://res.cloudinary.com/promiselxg/image/upload/v1686337633/appwrite/Auth_vqawxi.png">
 - Individual or Group SMS section

-  - this section is where the authenticated user sends the sms message to an individual or multiple phone number. storing and retrival of the sent messages and phone numbers are handled by #appwrite's Databases service.
+  - this section is where the authenticated user sends the sms message to an individual or multiple phone numbers. storing and retrieval of the sent messages and phone numbers are handled by #appwrite's Databases service.

   ```
   const promise = databases.createDocument('[DATABASE_ID]', '[COLLECTION_ID]', '[DOCUMENT_ID]', {});